Cuban Revolutionary Navy: Cuban Navy today

 After the old Soviet submarines were put out of service, Cuba searched for help from North Korea's experience in midget submarines.
 North Korean defectors claimed to have seen Cubans in mid to late 1990s in a secret submarine base and appeared in public view years later a single picture of a small black native submarine in Havana harbour.
 It is rumored to be called 'Delfin' and is to be armed with two torpedoes.
 Only a single boat is in service and the design appears original, even if influenced both by North Korea and Soviet designs.

 The Cuban Navy rebuilt one, large ex-Spanish Rio Damuji fishing boat.
-BP-390 is now armed with two C-201W missiles, one twin 57 mm gun mount, two twin 25 mm gun mounts and on 14.5 mm machine gun.
+BP-390 is now armed with two C-201W missiles, one twin 57 mm gun mount, two twin 25 mm gun mounts and one 14.5 mm machine gun.
 This vessel is larger than the Koni class, and it is used as a helicopter carrier patrol vessel.
 A second unit (BP-391) was converted and entered service in 2016.

 The Cuban Navy today operates its own missile systems, the made-in-Cuba Bandera (a copy of the dated Styx Soviet missiles) and Remulgadas anti-ship missile systems, as well as the nationally produced Frontera self-propelled coastal defence multiple rocket launcher.
 The navy's principal threats are drug smuggling and illegal immigration.
 The country's geographical position and limited naval presence has enabled traffickers to utilise Cuban territorial waters and airspace.

 The Cuban Navy's air wing is an ASW helicopter operator only and is equipped with 2 MI-14 Haze helicopters.